Romero027/effective-python/FDS.md

 ## Problem and Motivation

 #### Oversubscription
 Switch ports and cabling have both monetary cost and an operational cost in data centers.
-Imagine you have to wire thousands machines together.
+Imagine you have to wire thousands of machines together.
 How would you do it?

 The following figure shows the dominant design pattern for data-center architecture today(2012).